 Input is also easier.
 Handwritten notes can be illegible, which can contribute to these medical errors.
 Typing in this information makes illegibility a thing of the past.

 Additionally, all patient information is on file so you don’t have to wonder about the accuracy of patient history.
+You may also want to check out the epic reporting consultant.

 You’ll also have all prescription and allergy information on file.
 Most systems also check medications or allergies on file when you input a prescription.
 That way, you can know immediately if it has any adverse reactions.